Video Content Marketing: Strategy and Examples

 Always keep these numbers in the back of your mind, and test different formats or channels, to learn what works best.
 The advantage of digital is that you can observe the results of the strategies you put in place on a day-to-day basis, to continuously optimize their performance.

-8 types of marketing videos
+8 examples of content marketing videos you can produce

 1. Product or service presentations to pitch your value proposition